dotnet/corefx/Documentation/project-docs/glossary.md

 Mono is an open source alternative to the .NET Framework.
 Mono started around the same time the .NET Framework was first released.
 Since Microsoft didn't release Rotor as open source, Mono was forced to start from scratch and is thus a complete re-implementation of the .NET Framework with no shared code.

-When .NET Core was released under the MIT license, Microsoft also released large chunks of the .NET Framework under the MIT license as well, which can be found [here](https://github.com/microsoft/referencesource).
+When .NET Core was released under the MIT license, Microsoft also released large chunks of the .NET Framework under the MIT license as well, which can be found [here][referencesource].
 This enabled the Mono community to use the same code the .NET Framework uses in order to close gaps and avoid behavioral differences.

 Mono is primarily used to run .NET applications on Linux and Mac OS X (though to get into the Mac App Store you need Xamarin, see below).
-There are ports of Mono to other platforms, see [Mono's Supported Platforms](http://www.mono-project.com/docs/about-mono/supported-platforms/)
+There are ports of Mono to other platforms, see [Mono's Supported Platforms][mono-supported-platforms]

 Mono has implementations (though not necessarily complete) of WinForms, ASP.NET, and System.Drawing.